napari/napari/docs/community/working_groups.md

 ## How to start a new working group

 1. Check the existing working groups list (above) to make sure the problem space is unique.
-2. Propose working group on [napari’s main zulip](https://napari.zulipchat.com) and schedule meeting to begin readme creation (live or asynchronously).
+2. Propose working group on [napari’s main Zulip](https://napari.zulipchat.com) and schedule meeting to begin readme creation (live or asynchronously).
 3. Start a working groups folder in [napari/meeting-notes](https://github.com/napari/meeting-notes) and complete readme with associated items (see below) and share with group.
-4. Set up zulip stream named working-group-[name], add group and associated items to this site, and add meeting to napari community calendar.
+4. Set up Zulip stream named working-group-[name], add group and associated items to this site, and add meeting to napari community calendar.
 5. Collaborate with others and get working.
 After each meeting, store the working group’s meeting minutes in [napari/meeting-notes](https://github.com/napari/meeting-notes).
 6. Share out at the next community meeting.
 Boom, you’ve done it!